 Start with pre-heating the oven to 350F.
 Line a 12-count muffin tray with liners.

-We will first mix the dry ingredients in a large bowl – whole wheat flour, rolled oats, baking soda, baking powder, ground cinnamon, nutmeg, cloves, and salt.
+First, we will mix the dry ingredients in a large bowl: whole wheat flour, rolled oats, baking soda, baking powder, ground cinnamon, nutmeg, cloves, and salt.
 Mix them well and set them aside.

-Mix the wet ingredients in a separate bowl – whisk the eggs and brown sugar, then add pumpkin puree, melted butter, vanilla, and yogurt.
-Mix all well until combined.
+Mix the wet ingredients in a separate bowl.
+Whisk the eggs and brown sugar, then add pumpkin puree, melted butter, vanilla, and yogurt.
+Mix well until combined.

 Mix the dry ingredients into the wet ingredients bowl.
 Add the chocolate chips and fold everything together gently until combined.